-The director of Residence Life is a full-time professional staff member who supervises all phases of University housing.
-The associate director, assistant directors and hall directors of Residence Life are live-on professional staff members who oversee the programming, operations and development of the resident community.
+The associate director and assistant director of Residence Life are live-on professional staff members who oversee the programming, operations and development of the residential community.
 In addition, graduate assistants are part-time live-on staff members who work with residents.
 All staff members are available daily in their offices and can be contacted outside of posted office hours.
 There is a Student Life Professional (SLP) staff member on call each day/overnight.